rstudio/visual-markdown-editing/docs/technical.md

 ### Citations from DOIs

 If you are using a BibTeX bibliography (.bib extension) you can also insert citations for works not currently in your bibliography by providing a [DOI](https://www.doi.org/) (Document Object Identifier).
+Just paste the DOI after the `@` and it will be automatically looked up.
 For example:

 <img src="images/visual-editing-citations-doi.png" width="700"/>